joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 The difference was that the Left entry had moved the Window too far, left out of view, so it could not be seen by the user when opening as a published app or on a Desktop.

 After the Left entry was changed from -1444 to 684.
-IMS became visible again, as a both a published application and on the Full Desktop.
+IMS became visible again as a published application and on the Full Desktop.

+_Note: Instead of the registry, some applications may have configuration files stored in the user's AppData folders._